microsoft/testfx/docs/testingplatform/architecture.md

 The parameters for the api `AddEnvironmentVariableProvider` will be explained in later sections.

-When we run the application this time, the runtime will start the `Contoso.UnitTests.exe` process as shown in the previous sample.
-However, it will also detect that a test host controller extension is registered.
-As a result, it will restart another instance of the `Contoso.UnitTests.exe` process as a child process.
+When we run `Contoso.UnitTests.exe` this time, the testing platform detects that a `TestHostController` extension is registered.
+As a result, it starts another instance of the `Contoso.UnitTests.exe` process as a child process.
 This is done to properly set the environment variables as required by the extension registered with the `AddEnvironmentVariableProvider` API.

-The in memory processes layout will be:
+The process layout looks like this:

 ```mermaid
 graph TD;